ionide/FSharp.Analyzers.SDK/README.md

 ## How to build

-1. Install requirements - .Net SDK 2.1, and FAKE 5.X
+1. Install requirements - .Net SDK 3.1
+2. `dotnet tool restore`
-2. `fake build`
+2. `dotnet fake build`

 ## How to contribute